10 – Destiny

 Their recording of “Leather and Lace,” has become one of the most earnest and heartfelt duets ever recorded.
 The song was released on Stevie Nicks s 1981 Bella Donna LP.
 The song “Leather and Lace,” was the second single released from the album on October 6th 1981.
 Besides the wonderful vocal that Don Henley provided on the track, the ex-Eagles member also contributed drums to the track.

 # 5 – Stand Back

 Stevie Nicks ‘ “Stand Back,” was the first single released from her Wild Heart LP.
-The heavy keyboard dominated track may sound a bit dated, but it fit perfectly into the sonic landscape of early 1980’s synth dominated radio.
-The early 1980’s featured a renaissance of disco infused with a modern sound influenced by the Flashdance soundtrack and the success of Michael Jackson’s Thriller album.
+The heavy keyboard-dominated track may sound a bit dated, but it fits perfectly into the sonic landscape of early 1980s synth-dominated radio.
+The early 1980s featured a renaissance of disco-infused with a modern sound influenced by the Flashdance soundtrack and the success of Michael Jackson’s Thriller album.

-The term disco would be changed simply to dance music as gone was the brass horns sections and four on the floor bass drums.
-The advent of synthesizer technology created a new sound that modeled the reemergence of dance and post punk new wave sounds.
-The video of “Stand Back,” defines the time period’s influence of dance on pop culture.
+The term disco would be changed simply to dance music as gone were the brass horns sections and four-on-the-floor bass drums.
+The advent of synthesizer technology created a new sound that modeled the reemergence of dance and post-punk new wave sounds.
+The video “Stand Back,” defines the time period’s influence of dance on pop culture.